caddyserver/website/src/docs/markdown/install.md

 ## Fedora, RedHat, CentOS

 This package comes with both of Caddy's [systemd service](/docs/running#linux-service) unit files, but does not enable them by default.
+Using the service is recommended.
+If you do, please read the [service usage instructions](/docs/running#using-the-service).

 Fedora or RHEL/CentOS 8: